hardeek24/Recommender-System/README.md

 By integrating collaborative filtering, matrix factorization, and neural networks, this project seeks to create a hybrid model that leverages the strengths of each approach.
 Amazon SageMaker is utilized for its robust machine learning capabilities, while Amazon S3 provides scalable and efficient data management.

+## Achievements

+- Achieved a Mean Absolute Percentage Error (MAPE) of less than 2%.
+- Compared the model's recommendations with real search results to improve accuracy and check the relevancy of the recommendations.

 ## Features

-- **Collaborative Filtering**: Utilizes user-item interactions to predict user preferences.
+- Collaborative Filtering: Utilizes user-item interactions to predict user preferences.
-- **Matrix Factorization**: Decomposes the user-item interaction matrix to discover latent factors representing users and items.
+- Matrix Factorization: Decomposes the user-item interaction matrix to discover latent factors representing users and items.
-- **Neural Networks**: Applies deep learning techniques to capture complex patterns and improve recommendation accuracy.
+- Neural Networks: Applies deep learning techniques to capture complex patterns and improve recommendation accuracy.
-- **Amazon SageMaker**: Facilitates model training, tuning, and deployment in a scalable environment.
+- Amazon SageMaker: Facilitates model training, tuning, and deployment in a scalable environment.
-- **Amazon S3**: Manages data storage, ensuring efficient access and retrieval.
+- Amazon S3: Manages data storage, ensuring efficient access and retrieval.

 ## Installation